nitros9project/nitros9/README.md

 # Downloading and Building

-In order to build NitrOS-9, you need the following:
+To build NitrOS-9, you need the following:

 - [lwtools](http://lwtools.projects.l-w.ca).
 This package contains the required 6809 assembler and linker.
 - [ToolShed](https://github.com/n6il/toolshed).
 ToolShed provides file system tools for creating disk images, copying files to and from those disk images, and more.